2024 Solar Incentives Guide for New Fairfield, CT - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.

-To better understand how the ITC will apply to you, speak to your local New Fairfield solar panel installation expert and ask for more information.
+To find out exactly how much money the ITC could save you, talk to your local New Fairfield solar panel installation expert.

-More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit applies to you, reach out to your local New Fairfield solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+To best understand how the new Clean Energy Credit will apply to you, speak with your local New Fairfield solar installers.

 State & Local Solar Incentives